Semmelstulle/Peawell-iOS/README.md

 Thank you for helping with CoreData and some logic: https://github.com/SkyrilHD

-And thank you for helping with all kind of stuff: https://github.com/gitarero164
+And thank you for helping with all kinds of stuff: https://github.com/gitarero164